 If the requirements for a product or service are not clearly or completely set out, any project or design based on them cannot succeed.
 The increasing complexity of software systems and the dependency of organisations on their software systems stress the need for software-development projects to be successful.
 As product life cycles get shorter, and as technology enables more ways of producing goods and services, it is harder to meet a client’s requirements and deliver a new software system within the constraints of time, cost and quality.

-This course examines a disciplined approach to the process of eliciting, analysing, communicating and agreeing requirements as the essential first step in the development of software.
-(The later stages of development, design and implementation, are covered in other courses.)
+This module examines a disciplined approach to the process of eliciting, analysing, communicating and agreeing requirements as the essential first step in the development of software.
+(The later stages of development, design and implementation, are covered in other modules.)
 However, precisely which activities should be undertaken will depend on the development process being adopted.
-The course discusses the options appropriate for a range of processes from the very ‘agile’ to the most formal.
+The module discusses the options appropriate for a range of processes from the very ‘agile’ to the most formal.
 Managing change is also an important activity in this context, as requirements will evolve in the time it takes to develop software.
-It is also desirable that requirements should be reused in different projects and across product families to reduce cost and effort, so these features will also be discussed in the course.
+It is also desirable that requirements should be reused in different projects and across product families to reduce cost and effort, so these features will also be discussed in the module.

-While this course focuses on products and services that are likely to involve a computer, it is still the case that when building any artefact (goods or services) it is important to ensure that the requirements are right.
-Therefore, this course is appropriate to gathering requirements whether or not a computer is involved.
+While this module focuses on products and services that are likely to involve a computer, it is still the case that when building any artefact (goods or services) it is important to ensure that the requirements are right.
+Therefore, this module is appropriate to gathering requirements whether or not a computer is involved.

-You will not have to do any programming, but the course does assume that you are a competent computer user, able to use a word-processor, access the Web and use email.
+You will not have to do any programming, but the module does assume that you are a competent computer user, able to use a word-processor, access the Web and use email.

 There is a dedicated website from which the articles, software and assignments must be downloaded.
-The website also keeps you up to date with the course.
+The website also keeps you up to date with the module.

-The course is suitable for anyone who is, or wishes to become, involved in the development of new products or services, whether or not this will involve the use of a computer.
+The module is suitable for anyone who is, or wishes to become, involved in the development of new products or services, whether or not this will involve the use of a computer.

 The essential principles and practices of requirements engineering including:

 If you would like more information about the Postgraduate Computing programme as a whole, you can visit the programme website.
-This site includes additional information about the programme, details of new courses and qualifications that are being planned, some samples of study materials, FAQs and links to descriptions of current courses and related qualifications.
+This site includes additional information about the programme, details of new modules and qualifications that are being planned, some samples of study materials, FAQs and links to descriptions of current modules and related qualifications.